What is Supported Independent Living?

 The large two-car garages have internal access to the properties.
 All shared living spaces have furniture, and all townhouses have been fitted with a new fridge and TV.

-This is the perfect new home for an NDIS participant that has been diagnosed with a mental illness or intellectual disability
+This is the perfect new home for male NDIS participants that have been diagnosed with psychosocial or intellectual disabilities.

 Why choose Afea's Supported Independent Living?

 - Make new friends

 - Live independently at home

 - Get help to achieve your goals

 - Split costs of the supports you receive